sordfish/sshflash-leapfrog/README.md

 ![LeapSonic](https://github.com/SpyderGamer/sshflash-leapfrog/assets/85440857/959a9aef-78f0-480c-aff6-a5f630e26980)

 # Installation
 - Make sure your Leapfrog is connected to your computer via cable and is in recovery mode (Script will let you know how to enter recovery mode).
-Usually to enter recovery mode, you hold the Shoulder Buttons (L + R) and the Hint Button (?) then press the ON Button.
+Usually to enter recovery mode you should turn off the Leapfrog, then hold the **Shoulder Buttons (L + R)** and the **Hint Button (?)**, then press the **ON Button**.
 You should be greeted by a green screen with a picture of a Leapfrog connected to a computer.
 This key combination could vary with each model, so refer to the script.
 - Install required dependencies: `sudo apt install sg3-utils python3 git` (If you get any Python errors, try installing python2 instead).
 - Clone this repository: `git clone https://github.com/SpyderGamer/sshflash-leapfrog.git`.
 - Change directory to the cloned repo: `cd sshflash-leapfrog`.